krobinson99/SFU_GG_MassBalanceModel/README.md

 See also:

+Robinson, K. M., Flowers, G. E., & Rounce, D. R. (2025).
+Sensitivity of modelled mass balance and runoff to representations of debris and accumulation on the Kaskawulsh Glacier, Yukon, Canada.
+Journal of Glaciology, 71, e42. doi:10.1017/jog.2025.8

 Young, E. M., Flowers, G. E., Berthier, E., & Latto, R. (2021).
 An imbalancing act: the delayed dynamic response of the Kaskawulsh Glacier to sustained mass loss.
 Journal of Glaciology, 67(262), 313-330.

-Robinson, K. M., Flowers, G. E., & Rounce, D. R. (2024).
-Sensitivity of modelled mass balance and runoff to representations of debris and accumulation on the Kaskawulsh Glacier, Yukon, Canada.

 **Model description summary: **